Izik-Martinez/weatherMapp/README.md

 ## Optimizations

 In the future I plan to change the title background images, especially "partlySunny", so that they're more interpretable.
 I also plan on configuring the SVG so that it's responsive for mobile devices.
+For ease-of-use., I could add identifiers to each state.

 ## Lessons Learned: